+For a suction lift application, the suction piping must be as short as possible.
+Any long lengths of horizontal piping will cause priming problems.

-- Do not undersize the suction pipe diameter since this will increase the amount of suction losses and could induce pump cavitation due to insufficient NPSHA.
-The suction pipe should normally be sized for a maximum velocity of ten feet per second.
-The suction piping should be as short as possible. - Minimize the number of flange fittings and joints to avoid potential leak areas.
-Where practical, welded joints are preferred to reduce emissions. - If a vacuum will be present on the pump suction side during operation, the suction pipe should be hydrostatically tested for leaks at initial installation, and every twelve months thereafter.
-Air leaks on the suction side of the pump will prevent the pump from holding prime and could result in damage to the pump. - Provide strainer protection (screen) on the suction sump.
-Clean the suction sump thoroughly before filling the system. - Install a valve on the suction side in a horizontal position or facing downward in order to prevent accumulation of air.
-Be sure to keep the valve fully open when the pump is running or during priming. - Make bend sections as gentle as possible and keep the number to a minimum.
-Minimize the number of flange joints.
+Do not oversize the suction pipe.
+The pipe should be the same size as the nominal size of the pump suction flange.
+This will prevent priming problems due to excessive amounts of air.

+Minimize the number of flange fittings and joints to avoid potential leak areas.
+Where practical, welded joints are preferred to reduce emissions / leaks.

+The suction pipe should be hydrostatically tested for leaks at initial installation, and every twelve months thereafter.
+Air leaks on the suction side of the pump will prevent the pump from holding prime and could result in damage to the pump.

+When possible a suction side valve should be eliminated.
+When a valve can not be avoided, it must be installed in a horizontal position or facing downward in order to prevent accumulation of air.
+Be sure to keep the valve fully open when the pump is running or during priming.